Disability Insurance Elimination Period

 Disability insurance is a safety net that all men and women can benefit from, regardless of the job they do.

-But for physicians that earn a high annual salary, it’s crucial.
+But for physicians who earn a high annual salary, it’s crucial.

 One of the most vital parts of a policy to comprehend is the disability insurance elimination period.